glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 ## 5. Manage Doctor Availability

 ### Description
-Doctors can set and modify their availability.
+The doctor sets and modify their availability.

 ### Actor
 Doctor